 - Oil, cooking - 2 Tbsp

-- Combine mayonnaise and mustard.
+Combine mayonnaise and mustard (portion for sandwiches).
 Slice bread in half and spread mayonnaise / mustard on the inside.
-Top the bottom half with leftover pork, pickles and cheese.
+Top the bottom half with leftover pork, pickles, and cheese.
 Add the top half of the bread.
 Slice assembled Cubano into smaller portions so that they will fit inside your largest nonstick pan.

-- Just before serving, combine shallots with vinegar, mustard and honey.
+Just before serving, combine shallots with vinegar, mustard (portion for salad), and honey.
 Add oil while whisking.
-Toss oranges, avocados and lettuce in dressing.
+Toss oranges, avocados, and lettuce in dressing.